 Part of reducing stigma is to educate your school community about epilepsy.
-By raising awareness, your school can demonstrate that your school understands epilepsy and provides a welcoming environment for all students.
+By raising awareness, your school can demonstrate that it understands epilepsy and provides a welcoming environment for all students.

 There are several ways you can embed epilepsy knowledge at your school.
 You can use classroom activities to teach students about epilepsy.
-You can host a Purple Day event to celebrate awareness about epilepsy.
+You can host a Make March Purple event to celebrate awareness about epilepsy.

 What is important is to show that you are an inclusive school and that students with epilepsy will never feel alone.

-To complete step 3, you can use our online classroom activities to add to your curriculum, or many schools choose to hold a Purple Day activity to raise awareness.
+You can use our online classroom activities to add to your curriculum, or, as many schools do, you can choose to hold an event during Make March Purple or, in fact, any time of the year, to raise awareness.

-- Registering to take part in a Purple Day activity
+- Register to take part in a Make March Purple activity, or

-Purple is the official colour of epilepsy and PURPLE DAY aims to encourage people to talk about epilepsy and to remind those who live with seizures, that they are not alone.
+Purple is the official colour of epilepsy and March is the month when we recognise epilepsy and those who have the condition.
+Make March Purple, which culminates on Purple Day, 26 March, aims to encourage people to talk about epilepsy and to remind those who live with seizures that they are not alone.
 To support epilepsy awareness, we encourage you to ‘GO PURPLE’ to support and increase awareness and understanding of epilepsy.

-If you are a school, working towards becoming an Epilepsy Smart School – ANY DAY can be purple day.
+If you are a school, working towards becoming an Epilepsy Smart School – ANY DAY can be a Purple Day.

-Many schools choose to host a Purple Day activity.
+Many schools choose to host a Make March Purple activity.
 Purple Day is a grassroots effort dedicated to increasing awareness about epilepsy worldwide.
 You can hold a Purple Day on any school day of the year.
 Purple clothes, purple hair, purple anything you want (maybe don’t paint the school building).
-This completes step 3 of the Epilepsy Smart Schools program.

-What can you do to support Purple Day?
+What can you do to support Make March Purple and Purple Day?

-Schools can show their support by hosting a Purple Day event, talk about epilepsy and raise valuable funds;
+Schools can show their support by hosting a Make March Purple or Purple Day event – in fact, on any day of the year – and talk about epilepsy and raise valuable funds.

 - Purple dress up day with a gold coin donation